nextgis/docs_ngmobile/source/editing.rst

    Creating a multipoint.

-When new multipoint appears button 1 at the bottom editing toolbar will change from "tick" to "floppy" (see :numref:`ngmobile_toolbar_multi_pic`).
+After new multipoint is added, icon 1 in Bottom toolbar will change from "tick" to "floppy" (see :numref:`ngmobile_toolbar_multi_pic`).

 .. figure:: _static/toolbar_multi.png
    :name: ngmobile_toolbar_multi_pic